MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 ],
 ```

 The `urlsToWatch` array represents the known URLs.
-The current entry tells Dev Proxy to watch for requests made to any JSON Placeholder API endpoint this is represented by the use of an asterisk at the end of the URL which acts as a wildcard.
-Adding more entries into this array will expand the URLs that Dev Proxy will watch out for.
+Dev Proxy watches requests from the current entry to any endpoint.
+The entry uses an asterisk after the URL as a wildcard.
+Adding more entries into this array expands the URLs that Dev Proxy watches out for.

 Let's consider that you don't want Dev Proxy to intercept requests made to a specific endpoint.